 - A burning curiosity of the world they work in.
 They need to have a desire to go beyond the traditional and the obvious.
 This helps them to uncover insights which skipped the attention of the stakeholders previously.

 Accomplishing these steps will involve possessing an ever-burning fire of out of box thinking, propelled by their ability to question the known, and embrace the unknown.
-This can be done by formatting hypotheses, testing it against several influencing variables, and then designing insights that wasn’t previously known to business owners.
-This is preciously where the ‘scientist’ aspect crops up as a vital success driver to letting the data scientists carry out their tasks.
+This can be done by formatting hypotheses, testing them against several influencing variables, and then designing insights that weren’t previously known to business owners.
+This is preciously where the ‘scientist’ aspect crops up as a vital success driver to let the data scientists carry out their tasks.

 Take the case of Jonathan Goldman and LinkedIn.
-When he joined the company, the ‘social’ element was sorely missing from the website.
-It had scores of user accounts, but was missing the necessary spark to help expand connections with individual with same common denominator – be it same schools, skills, company, roles or even industry.
+When he joined the company, the ‘social element was sorely missing from the website.
+It had scores of user accounts but was missing the necessary spark to help expand connections with individuals with the same common denominator – be it the same schools, skills, company, roles or even industry.
 This gave him the impetus to scrutinize and check the most likely network a given profile would land in.
 His theories, testing, and pattern finding led him to see that if a user profile can be shown a network he or she would likely be interested in connecting with.
-This ‘scientific’ approach to data analytics led to one of the most successful space on LinkedIn, the “People You May Know” portion of the site.
+This ‘scientific approach to data analytics led to one of the most successful spaces on LinkedIn, the “People You May Know” portion of the site.